 - Service concessions arrangements: includes transportation and storage concessions as mentioned in Note 1.b.
 These assets are valued at their acquisition cost considering the criteria adopted by the Company in the transition to IFRS referred to in Note 1.b), net of accumulated amortization.
 They are depreciated using the straight-line method during the course of the concession period. - II.
 Exploration rights: the Company recognizes exploration rights as intangible assets, which are valued at their cost considering the criteria adopted by the Company in the transition to IFRS referred to in Note 1.b), net of the related impairment, if applicable.
 Investments related to unproved properties are not depreciated.
 These investments are reviewed for impairment at least once a year or whenever there are indicators that the assets may have become impaired.
 Any impairment loss or reversal is recognized in profit or loss in the consolidated statement of comprehensive income.
-Exploration costs (geological and geophysical expenditures, expenditures associated with the maintenance of unproved reserves and other expenditures relating to exploration activities), excluding exploratory drilling expenditures, are charged to expense in the consolidated statement of comprehensive income as incurred (see Note 1.c.8 for additional information). - III.
+Exploration costs (geological and geophysical expenditures, expenditures associated with the maintenance of unproved reserves and other expenditures relating to exploration activities), excluding exploratory wells drilling expenditures, are charged to expense in the consolidated statement of comprehensive income as incurred (see Note 1.c.8 for additional information).

+III.
 Other intangible assets: mainly includes costs relating to computer software development expenditures, as well as assets that represent the rights to use technology and knowledge ("know how") for the manufacture and commercial exploitation of equipment related to oil extraction.
 These items are valued at their acquisition cost considering the criteria adopted by the Company in the transition to IFRS referred to in Note 1.b), net of the related depreciation and impairment, if applicable.
 These assets are amortized on a straight-line basis over their useful lives, which range between 3 and 14 years.
 Management reviews annually the mentioned estimated useful life.

-The Company has no intangible assets with indefinite useful lives as of June 30, 2012, December 31, 2011 and January 1, 2011.
+The Company has no intangible assets with indefinite useful lives as of December 31, 2012 and 2011, and January 1, 2011.

-1.c.5)Investments
+1.c.5) Investments

-Investments in affiliated companies and joint ventures are valued using the equity method.
+Investments in affiliated companies and Joint Ventures are valued using the equity method.
 Affiliated companies are considered those in which the Company has significant influence, understood as the power to participate in the financial and operating policy decisions of the investee but does not have control or joint control over those policies.
 Significant influence is presumed when the Company has an interest of 20% or more in a company.
-Additionally, according to the definition of IFRS 11, agreements or companies where the parties have joint control (defined as the capacity that the parties have to take jointly-agreed decisions about the relevant activities of the entity) and have rights to the net assets of the company or the agreement are considered joint ventures.

-The equity method consists in the incorporation in the balance sheet line "Investments in companies", of the value of net assets and goodwill, if any, of the participation in the affiliated company or joint venture.
-The net income or expense for each period or year corresponding to the interest in these companies is reflected in the statement of comprehensive income in the "(Expense) income on investments in companies" line.
+The equity method consists in the incorporation in the balance sheet line "Investments in companies", of the value of net assets and goodwill, if any, of the participation in the affiliated company or Joint Venture.
+The net income or expense for each year corresponding to the interest in these companies is reflected in the statement of comprehensive income in the "Income on investments in companies" line.